karry436/solana-volume-sdk/README.md

 > **Note:** The `swapMakers` and `swapVolume` methods are marked as `private` in the class.
 If you wish to use them directly, you can change their access modifiers or use them as shown in the [Usage](#usage) section.

-## Examples

-You can find more examples in the [`examples`](https://github.com/oselezi/solana-volume-sdk/tree/main/examples) directory of the repository.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: